 Ask yourself these three basic, but, critical questions:

 How much do I love, like and respect myself, and how do I convey that to others?

 How do I encourage this feeling in those I teach?
 (My children or students)

 How is this confirmed in my life?

 Please don't answer these questions with, "I am a good person, I do nice things for others."
-These types of answers generally indicate that you mostly overlook your own needs and wants and suffer from low-self esteem.
+These types of answers generally indicate that you mostly overlook your own needs and wants; often causing internal suffering and low-self esteem.
 Low self-esteem frequently causes feelings of sadness, disappointment, anger or bitterness.
 Overall, low self-esteem creates self-doubt, poor judgement and choices, and a less than satisfying life.

 Thanks for reading,